Is Preventive Cardiology Right For You?

 Heart disease is the leading cause of death worldwide for both men AND women.
 A combination of genetics and other risk factors causes heart disease.

-The first step toward heart health is understanding your risk of heart disease.
-Each year 500,000 Americans die of heart disease, and approximately half are women.
+Each year, 500,000 Americans die of heart disease, and approximately half are women.
 At age 45, a man’s heart disease risk increases significantly.
 For women, risk increases at age 55, corresponding with menopause.
 50% of men and 64% of women who suddenly die of heart disease have no previous symptoms.
 A recent study showed that only 3% of US adults engage in lifestyle habits that decrease the risk of heart disease—eating a healthy diet, regular physical activity, maintaining a healthy weight, and avoiding smoking.
-The importance of the recognition of the risk factors for heart disease starts early.
-Studies have shown that about 2/3 of teenagers already have at least one risk factor for heart disease.
-And we know that habits we learn as children stay with us throughout our lives.

 Risk factors for heart disease include high blood pressure, high cholesterol, obesity, prediabetes or diabetes, smoking, physical inactivity, family history of early heart disease, history of preeclampsia during pregnancy, unhealthy eating behaviors, and age 55 or older for women and 45 or older for men.
 Each risk factor increases your chance of developing heart disease; the more risk factors you have, the higher your risk.
 Some risk factors, such as age, sex, and family history, are not modifiable; however, most other risk factors for heart disease can be prevented or reversed.